the chair at the table

 "The only stage you need to influence my children was a chair at our dinner table."

-I don't think we need monumental announcements and breakthroughs to achieve the our motivations for getting to our biggest stages.
+I don't think we need monumental announcements and breakthroughs to achieve our motivations for getting to the biggest stages.

 What if your biggest stage was just a seat at the table - and you had no idea all along.